The Gillooly Hall is the Community Hall of St. Mary’s Cathedral Parish and is located directly across the road from the Cathedral.

 The statue, centrally-located on the front elevation, represents the Bishop in the act of denunciation ‘Ireland sober is Ireland free’.

-For further information about the use of our Hall please contact the Parish Office on 071 916 2670 or e-mail gilloolyhall@sligocathedral.ie
+If you would like to enquire about the use of our Hall please contact the Parish Office on 071 9162670 or email info@sligocathedral.ie